 The Milwaukee Symphony Orchestra currently has the following employment opportunities available:

-Must be able to carry boxes up to 25 pounds, and climb ladders to install banners or signage.
 The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.
-Reasonable accommodation may be made to enable individuals with disabilities to perform the essential functions.
+Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.
+Specific physical abilities require by this job include the ability to walk quickly, stand, and move agilely for extended periods of time in venues and production spaces; ability to talk and hear; ability to lift and carry up to 50 lbs.
 Specific vision abilities required by this job include close vision, distance vision, peripheral vision, depth perception and ability to adjust focus.
-Manual dexterity required in order to use keyboard effectively.

-Please submit your resume, addressed to Shannon Rolbiecki, Director of Campaign & Leadership Gifts, by email in PDF or Word formats to email@example.com.
+Please submit your resume, addressed to John Roloff, Director of Operations & Facilities, by email in PDF or Word formats to email@example.com.
 Please, no phone calls or hard copy/physical mail submissions.

 The MSO is an Equal Opportunity Employer.